ahmadiehsan/personal_docs/docs/software/languages/c_sharp_and_dot_net/basic_concepts/io.md

 ![](io/image17.jpg)

-- For doing multiple actions at onces is good but for doing one action it’s better to use File class
+- For doing multiple actions at onces is good but for doing one action it's better to use File class

 Properties: